-All of the above scholarships may not exceed tuition (except for the full scholarship recipients).
+All of the above scholarships may not exceed tuition.
 Scholarships are for the Fall and Winter semester and are equally divided.
 To maintain the scholarships a minimum 3.0 GPA and enrollment in at least 12 credit hours each semester is required.
 The awards are for a maximum of 8 semesters for freshmen, 4 semesters for transfers (excluding summer semester).
 Students who fall below the requirements for renewal after the first year may appeal for reinstatement to the Office of Recruitment and Admissions.

 If you have questions about scholarships, please contact the Office of Recruitment and Admissions at 313.927.1240.

 In addition to the Marygrove Scholarships and Grants, the college awards several scholarships named to honor a specific individual.
 These scholarships are not administered by the Office of Admissions.
 The scholarships, their criteria, and the method of recipient selection follow